Research ethics glossary

 The term R&D covers three types of activity: basic research, applied research and experimental development.

-Ethical approval is required from CUREC or an NHS ethics committee where research includes human participants or personal data:
+Ethics approval is required from a subcommittee of CUREC or an NHS ethics committee where research includes human participants, human tissue and/or personal data.

 For guidance on determining whether your proposed project is considered research, please refer to the following links: